Lava from Cape Verde volcano threatens to engulf town

 Experts from Portugal and the Canary Islands have already arrived to evaluate the seismic activity.

 The arid, former Portuguese colony is located about 600 km (400 miles) off the coast of Senegal.
-Fogo's volcanic peak, surrounded by vineyards, is a favorite hiking destination.
+Fogo's volcanic peak, surrounded by vineyards, is a favourite hiking destination.

 (Reporting by Julio Rodrigues; Writing by Emma Farge; Editing by Crispian Balmer)